kerfluffledrea/kanbuddy/readme.md

 A micro-kanban board for people who need help focusing on the short-term stuff.

 ### Installation

+### Release (Reccomended)
 - Download respective build from Releases
 - Launch it.

+### Python
+- Clone git repository
+- run ```pip install requirements.txt```
+- this isnt done so dont worry it wont work

 ### Operation

-- Create a new card with CTRL-A
+- CTRL-A : New Card
-- Double click card to edit.
+- Double-Click : Edit Card
+- Middle-Click : Cycle Card Color (+CTRL to Reverse)
+- Middle-Click + Drag : Adjust Card Points

-- Once a card has been completed, drop it in the bottom-right spot and watch your points go up!
+Once a card has been completed, drop it in the bottom-right spot and watch your points go up!

 ### Settings
 Within ``settings.yaml``, the following can be adjusted: